 COVID-19: Manitoba Media Bulletin

-Public health officials advise 24 additional cases of COVID-19 have been identified as of 9:30 a.m., bringing the total number of lab-confirmed positive and probable positive cases in Manitoba to 127 at this time.
+Public health officials advise the current five-day COVID-19 test positivity rate is 1.27 per cent.
+Four new cases of the virus have been identified as of 9:30 a.m. today.
+This brings the total number of lab-confirmed positive and probable positive cases in Manitoba to 562.

-The data also shows: • four individuals are currently hospitalized including three in intensive care; • four individuals have recovered from COVID-19; and • the total number of deaths reported in Manitoba remains at one.
+The data also shows: • five current hospitalizations, with three individuals in intensive care; • 194 active cases and 360 individuals have recovered from COVID-19; and • the number of deaths due to COVID-19 remains at eight.

 Updated testing numbers for the weekend include: • Friday – 2,062; • Saturday – 1,553; and • Sunday – 1,364.